-Old habits can be hard to break, and new habits hard to make, but with these six basic steps you can develop new, healthy behaviors that stick.
+Old habits can be hard to break, and new habits hard to make.
+But with these six basic steps, you can develop new, healthy behaviors that stick.

 Can You Retrain Your Brain?

-- Make a healthy snack
+- Make a healthy snack.

-- Go to the gym
+- Go to the gym.

-- Don’t waste time on cell phone
+- Don’t waste time on cell phone.

-- Read a classic novel
+- Read a classic novel.

-- Housetrain Rex
+- Housetrain Rex.

 Do you believe this?
-I didn’t think so!
+Probably not.

 6 Steps to Changing Habits

-- Identify Cues.
+- Identify cues.

 Something has to trigger a habit, and a cue can be anything.
 Maybe stress makes you crave chocolate, or the sound of your alarm triggers you to hit the snooze button.
 Identifying cues helps you understand what puts your habits into motion.

 Once you know the cues, you can throw bad habits off track.
 If the alarm cues you to bash the snooze button every morning, put the alarm clock on the other side of the room.
-Trekking across the cold floor will likely disrupt the snooze habit.
+Trekking across the floor will likely disrupt the snooze habit.

-Research shows that replacing a bad behavior with a good one is more effective than stopping the bad behavior alone.2 The new behavior “interferes” with the old habit and prevents your brain from going into autopilot.
+Research shows that replacing a bad behavior with a good one is more effective than stopping the bad behavior alone.
+The new behavior “interferes” with the old habit and prevents your brain from going into autopilot.
 Deciding to eat fruit every time your mind thinks “cookie” substitutes a positive behavior for the negative habit.

-- Keep It Simple.
+- Keep It simple.

-- Think Long-Term.
+- Think long-term.

-Finally, Mike kept his gym bag in the car so he couldn’t forget it again — the first step toward forming a new 15-minutes-on-the-treadmill-during-lunch habit.
+Finally, Mike kept his gym bag in the car so he couldn’t forget it again — the first step toward forming a 15-minutes-on-the-treadmill-during-lunch habit.
 (And don’t worry about Rex — it turns out his potty problems weren’t a bad habit at all, but a protest to get attention from a neglectful owner who played on his phone too much.
 This problem resolved itself.)

 So, habits can be changed, and with a bit of time and some effort, healthy behaviors can become second nature.
-Now get on it, so you can be Healthy For Good!
+Now get on it, so you can be Healthy for Good!